junaid-mohammad/BlackBox/README.md

    - Ensured Google profile data is stored securely in the database, alongside local credentials.
    - Provided a seamless login experience with Google, extending the existing session-based authentication.

+7. ✅ **Level 7: Anonymous Secret Submission**

+   - Created a separate `secrets` table to allow users to submit multiple secrets anonymously.
+   - Updated the secret submission logic to insert new rows into this table, linked to each user's ID.
+   - Modified the secrets page to display **all secrets submitted by the logged-in user**.
+   - Ensured the app's modular structure and session-based security remain intact with the new secret handling.

 ---

 ## 🧱 Tech Stack